Classes and workshops for the community

 Can I get ASU credit for taking these workshops?

-No. These writing workshops are non-academic, meaning they are not given for college credit.
-For credit writing classes are taught through the ASU Department of English.
+ASU credit is not awarded for PWS workshops.
+For-credit writing classes are taught through the ASU Department of English.

 Can I get Professional Development/Continuing Education credit?

 Yes, you can.
-Once you’ve signed up for a course, please fill out the CEU Professional Development Form .
+For every 10 instructional hours, you can receive 1 CEU credit.
+CEU credits require a $30 registration fee in addition to PWS registration costs.
+Once you’ve signed up for a course, please fill out the CEU Professional Development Form.
 When you have completed the course, you will receive a certificate via snail-mail confirming your credit hours.
-For more information on ASU’s CEU process, click here.

 Where do the classes meet?